 Once you buy the chart card C-MAP is free, the only additional cost afterward would be for updates after the free 12-month subscription expires.

-C-MAP Genesis is the auto mapping option which allows you to chart waters that might not be charted, enabling you to see the makeup and details of the body of water you are fishing in high detail in these maps on your chart plotter.
+C-MAP Genesis is the auto-mapping option that allows you to chart waters that might not be charted, enabling you to see the makeup and details of the body of water you are fishing in great detail in these maps on your chart plotter.